Hi, nice to see you!

 Access Token Response

-If the access token request is valid and authorized, the authorization server issues an Access Token and Refresh Token.
-If the request failed or is invalid, the authorization server returns an error response.
+If the access token request is valid and authorized, the server issues an Access Token and Refresh Token.
+If the request fails or is invalid, the server returns an error response.

 Example: